Skip to content

 For context, I experienced midsole compression with this shoe when doing 225 lb power cleans and hang cleans.
 On the leg press, the midsole compressed as I passed around 300 lbs of cumulative weight.

-Basically, the Nike Free Metcon 5 works for general strength training, but if you’re lifting heavy or doing things like CrossFit, I’d pass on the Nike Free Metcon 5 and go with the Nike Metcon 8 or Nike Zoom Metcon Turbo 2.
+The Nike Free Metcon 5 works well for general strength training, but if you’re lifting heavy or doing things like CrossFit, I’d recommend the Nike Metcon 8 or Nike Zoom Metcon Turbo 2.

 Nike Free Metcon 5 Pros